 B. All student-athletes must complete the pay-to-participate process and pay a participation fee of $175.00 per sport per season.
-The participation fee for swimming and for ice hockey is an additional $200.00.
+The participation fee for swimming and for ice hockey includes an additional $200.00.
 Checks should be made payable to Simsbury High School.
 Students who are experiencing extraordinary financial difficulties may request, through the athletic director, a fee reduction or waiver of the participation fee.
 Students that are not rostered on a team will receive a refund of the pay-to-participate fee they submitted.

 C. All student-athletes and their parents are required to sign the Simsbury High School Sports Contract which acknowledges their awareness of the required rules and regulations for members of the Simsbury High School athletic teams at the beginning of each sports season.
 Each season’s start date will be the first day of practice or tryouts, as stated by the CIAC.
 As of this date, the Simsbury High School Athletic Contract will be in effect regardless of whether the athlete has started his/her season or signed the athletic contract.
 When a violation of the contract is reported and verified by the coach or the administration, a meeting will be held with the student/athlete, parent/guardian, and an administrator.